KDE/documentation-develop-kde-org/content/docs/d-bus/creating_dbus_interfaces.md

 ```
 in your `main` function, the service name `org.kde.myapp` is auto registered and you can safely omit line 6.

 In line 7 we register this class as an object at `org.kde.myapp/foobar/org.foo.Background`.
 Note that other than the case of `/` which is the root path, the first argument should never end with `/`.
 The second argument is the pointer to the class you want to expose to DBus, this class should be a subclass of `QObject` and have `Q_CLASSINFO("D-Bus Interface", "org.foo.Background")`.
-The third argument is the methods you want to exposed to DBus, for detailed infomation, head to [Qt's documentation on QDBusConnection](https://doc.qt.io/qt-5/qdbusconnection.html#RegisterOption-enum).
+The third argument is the methods you want to exposed to DBus, for detailed information, head to [Qt's documentation on QDBusConnection](https://doc.qt.io/qt-5/qdbusconnection.html#RegisterOption-enum).

 However, if you have multiple instances of this class, we need to edit above example to avoid path conflict.
 Replace `QDBusConnection::sessionBus().registerObject("/foobar", this, QDBusConnection::ExportScriptableContents);` with `QDBusConnection::sessionBus().registerObject("/foobar/" + QString("YOUR UNIQUE INSTANCE IDENTIFIER"), this, QDBusConnection::ExportScriptableContents);`